dnksebastian/dnksebastian/README.md

 # Hello, I'm Sebastian! 👋

 I'm a self-taught JavaScript programmer & SEO specialist interested in modern web technologies.
-My goal is to create user-friendly, optimised, responsive and engaging applications while constantly learning new skills and solutions in order to become a professional front-end developer.
+My goal is to create user-friendly, optimised, responsive and engaging applications while constantly learning new skills and solutions in order to become a professional fullstack developer.

 ## 🔧 Skills
 - **Languages:** JavaScript, basic TypeScript, HTML, CSS,